EECentre

 Initiatives

-Joint Initiative for Greener Humanitarian Assistance
+Joint Initiative for Sustainable Humanitarian Assistance Packaging Waste Management

 The need for humanitarian assistance continues to rise, just as the world faces an urgent and underfunded global solid waste management crisis.